Updated May 8, 2024

 And if you invested in Seeking Alpha's top-rated stocks instead, your profit would have been multiplied 4 times.

-Seeking Alpha is the clear winner here.
+Both Seeking Alpha and Motley Fool have an impressive track record of beating the market.
 But there are other factors to consider, and a big one is the cost.

 Remember: Past performance doesn't mean they will have the same future performance.